 Fund Goals / Features

-PGCIF strives to provide the best possible returns over a long-term period by investing primarily in Shariah-Compliant Equities and Shariah-Compliant Equity Related Securities of companies listed on or traded in the People’s Republic of China, Hong Kong Special Administrative Region and Taiwan markets.
+PAIF strives to provide the best possible returns over a long-term period by investing primarily in Shariah-Compliant Equities and Shariah-Compliant Equity Related Securities of companies listed on or traded in the ASEAN market.

-Suitable for investors who prefer long-term capital appreciation, are willing to accept high risks, and want to have a portfolio of investment in the Greater China region rather than a restricted portfolio of domestic securities.
+Suitable for investors who prefer long-term capital appreciation, are willing to accept high risks, and want to have a portfolio of investment in the ASEAN region rather than a restricted portfolio of domestic securities.

 Asset Allocation & Benchmark

 The Fund seeks to provide capital appreciation.
-To pursue this goal, the Fund will invest primarily in the People’s Republic of China, Hong Kong Special Administrative Region and Taiwan markets in accordance with Shariah requirements.
+To pursue this goal, the Fund will invest primarily in ASEAN market including but not limited to Malaysia, Singapore, Indonesia, Thailand, Philippines and Vietnam, in accordance with Shariah requirements.
 70% – 95% of the NAV of the Fund will be invested in Shariah-Compliant Equities and Shariah-Compliant Equity Related Securities (including Shariah-Compliant Warrants); 0% – 20% of the NAV of the Fund will be invested in Islamic Collective Investment Schemes (including Islamic REITs); and the remaining NAV of the Fund will be invested in Sukuk and Islamic Liquid Assets.
-The performance benchmark of this Fund is a 5.5 % growth in NAV per annum over the long-term.
+The performance benchmark of this Fund is a 5.5% growth in NAV per annum over the long-term.

 Fund Key Information